Media Communications Degrees and Careers

 Media Communications Salary

 You may find a wide range of salaries depending on which career path you choose.
 The same is also true for job outlooks.
-For instance, there may be no employment change for editors, through 2026, while technical writer jobs are predicted to grow faster than average (11 percent) in the same time frame.
+For instance, there will be a decline in job growth (-7%) for editors through 2029, while technical writer jobs are predicted to grow faster than average (%) in the same time frame.

-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, these are the median annual salaries for the following careers:
+According to the U.S. Bureau of Labor Statistics' 2019 Occupational Employment Statistics, these are the average annual salaries for the following careers:

 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.